 Supporting myself as a creative mother means allowing myself time to reawaken my creative juices.
 I do this by going to a local bookstore and browsing the mixed media magazines.
 Those pages are filled with artists and friends of mine.
 I am so blessed to be a part of a large mixed media community of people who share their expertise, encourage others and just go for their dreams.
 I’m so proud when I pick up one of those magazines and read an article that my friend wrote and then have the chance to go stay at her home at an art retreat.
 It’s an amazing blessing.
 I allow myself time to connect with these people via social media mostly.
 I give myself time to play in the studio with no pressure of creating to sell but creating to create.
 You need to recharge your creativity.
 If you get a chance to go to an art retreat even a local art class it does wonders for your creative self.
 It is a must do and it helps so much.
 Get together with a bunch of friends and just make something together.
 Go out and DO IT!
 This supports not only you but your friends as well.
 Help your friends nurture their gift, find their gift so they can help others too.
 I love just going to support my friends if they’re in a local art show, you don’t have to buy anything but just knowing you came out to support them means the world to them.
 Art is a gift and the inspiration for it can be found in many places, you just have to look for it!

 – exclusive access to a private Facebook group for creative mothers

 – a vibrant greetings card and book-mark of one of the author’s paintings.

-Or order from your local bookshop.
+or order it from your local bookshop!